 The semester abroad was great!
 The Students Union in Limerick organized lots of excursions and trips all around the island for a very reasonable price.
 The campus itself is really like a city within a city with its own shops and, yes probably loyal to some cliches, with two pubs on Campus.
 There was as well a quite broad offer on food places.
 Despite the nickname 'Stab city', Limerick still somehow has, the city itself is really nice.

-The classes were quite differently structured some consistet out of 20-30 students others had more than 100 students enrolled.
+The classes were quite differently structured some consisted out of 20-30 students others had more than 100 students enrolled.
 The lecturers have also been very helpful and easy to communicate with.
 The grading system has also been transparent from the very beginning.
-Even though some courses were quite stiffly organised and required weekly homework.
+Even though some courses were quite stiffly organized and required weekly homework.

 It felt sometimes a bit alien though, especially when students have been sent home for not doing their homework.